Sewer56/Reloaded-Mod-Loader/Documents/Getting Started Modifications.md

 "Dependencies": [ "reloaded.global.fileredirector" ]
 ```

-For files to be loaded by the game with the mod enabled; you then create and place them inside of `Plugins/Redirector` from your mod's directory.
-You create the folder `Plugins` and inside that folder `Redirector` and place your files there.
+For files to be loaded by the game with the mod enabled, create the folders`Plugins/Redirector` in your mod directory; i.e. you create the folder `Plugins`, and inside that folder `Redirector` and place your files there.

-More specifically, the folder in `Plugins/Redirector` maps to individual game profile's `Game Directory` as seen in the launcher below:
+To be strictly precise, the folder in `Plugins/Redirector` maps to individual game profile's `Game Directory` as seen in the launcher below:

 <center>
 	<img src="https://i.imgur.com/a4BjzRP.png" align="center" width="500" />